verschleiern/FS/README.md

 Here’s a detailed, tech industry-standard README file for your **Fruit Store Web Application** project.
-This covers all aspects, including technology stack, installation instructions, and execution steps.
+Please use the link to access the demonstration of the web app here https://verschleiern.github.io/FS/
 ---

 # Fruit Store Web Application